nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User selects task to view details
+1. User selects task to view details.
-2. System shows allocated time slots for task
+2. System shows allocated time slots for task.
-3. User selects time slots to work on task
+3. User selects time slots to work on task.
 4. System free the rest of the not selected time slots and display the details of the updated task.
 Use case ends